rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 NOTE: Each script file listed in the Action list is a separate .js file within the script folder.

-CHALLENGE: Create a separate action file to receive generated code which is never executed.
+CHALLENGE: Create a separate file to receive generated code durng recordin, but will never be edited or executed so its line numbers stay in sync with code generation logs.

 1. Right-click on Actions in the Solution Explorer at the left.